 Over 20 million Americans – 6.6% of all U.S. households – live in manufactured homes.

-Homeownership rates peaked in 2005 at 69% and have been declining ever since – the rate in 2017 was less than 64%, which was the average rate in the 1960s.
+Homeownership rates peaked in 2005 at 69% and have declined – the current rate of 65% in 2020, near the average rate in the 1960s.
 Tighter lending conditions and housing market uncertainty means that millions of American households cannot afford to return to conventional residential homeownership.

 The economics of living in a manufactured housing community is compelling to many: manufactured housing community monthly housing costs are 40% cheaper than multifamily while the cost of a manufactured home is one-quarter the cost of a site-built house.